Phillip E. Temples, K9HI

 Watertown, MA 02472-2875

 Phil Temples was first licensed as WN9EAY in Bloomington, Indiana.
-A ham for over 46 years, he holds an Amateur Extra class license.
+A ham for over 47 years, he holds an Amateur Extra class license.
 Phil is a QST author and an ARRL Life Member.
 He has also contributed on-line articles for the ARRLWeb site.
 He recently co-authored a chapter in the Amateur Radio Public Service Handbook.
-In the 90s, K9HI served for multiple terms as President and Vice President in the Boston Amateur Radio Club.
+In the 90s, Phil served for multiple terms as President and Vice President in the Boston Amateur Radio Club.

 At present, K9HI is an Assistant Section Manager for the Eastern Massachusetts Section.
 He served terms as Section Manager from 1994-1996, 2001-2004, and 2011-2014.
-K9HI also held an Affiliated Club Coordinator and Public Information Officer appointments.
+K9HI has held Affiliated Club Coordinator and Public Information Officer appointments.
 He’s currently an Assistant Director in the New England ARRL Division.
 Phil serves as Program Chair for the ARRL New England Division Convention.

 In the early 70s, Phil was active in Indiana Navy-Marine Corps MARS, serving as the state training officer.
 He also served as Emergency Coordinator for Monroe County, Indiana.
 Phil participated in the National Traffic System at the section, region and area levels.
 He was also an avid contester at that time, competing in numerous Sweepstakes, CD Parties, and ARRL DX contests.
 While earning an Electrical Engineering degree from Purdue University in the late 70s, Phil was active with the Purdue Amateur Radio Club, W9YB.

 Phil would much rather use a keyer than a microphone.
 During the 80s and 90s, he ran HF mobile with a Yaesu FT-757 and an Outbacker on cw.
-Most recently, he participated as an operator at one of the WRTC 2014 test stations in Pepperell, MA in 2014 and 2015.
+In 2012 and 2013, he participated as an operator at one of the WRTC 2014 test stations in Pepperell, MA.
 During commuting hours, K9HI can be found on many of the greater Boston area 2-meter and 440 MHz repeaters.

 During his Amateur Radio career, Phil has actively promoted instruction and licensing.
-For over 10 years, he served as a volunteer instructor with the Courage Kenny Handiham program in Golden Valley, Minnesota, volunteering at many of their week-long radio camps in California and Minnesota.
+For over twelve years, he served as an instructor with the Courage Kenny Handiham program based in Golden Valley, Minnesota, volunteering at many of their week-long radio camps in California and Minnesota.
 He is a Volunteer Examiner under the ARRL and W5YI VEC programs.
 He was formerly a VE under the Greater Los Angeles ARG VEC.
 In the past, K9HI has served as a team liaison for the Boston ARC’s VE team.

-Phil has been married to his life-partner, Dr. Barb Ariel Cohen, K9ERA, for over 38 years.
-They reside in Watertown, MA.
+Phil has been married to his life-partner, Dr. Barb Ariel Cohen, K9ERA for 40 years.
+They reside in Watertown, Massachusetts.